bgsharath/jsPractice/React/React_code_evolution.md

 A function is said to be pure if it meets the following two conditions:
-Its return value is only determined by its input values Its return value is always the same for the same input values
+Its return value is only determined by its input values Its return value is always the same for the same input values shallowCompare is an efficient way to detect changes.
+It expects you don't mutate data.

 ![alt text](image-17.png)
 ![alt text](image-18.png)